 An employee with the required qualifications for a position may request a transfer to another campus or department.
 A written request for transfer must be completed and signed by the employee and the employee's supervisor.
-A teacher requesting a transfer to another campus before the school year begins must submit his or her request by the last day of school year to the Principal.
+A teacher requesting a transfer to another campus before the school year begins must submit his or her request by the last day of school year to the Human Resources Director.
 Requests for transfer during the school year will be considered only when the change will not adversely affect students and after a replacement has been found.
-All transfer requests will be coordinated by the Central office and must be approved by the receiving supervisor.
+All transfer requests will be coordinated by the Human Resources Department and must be approved by the receiving supervisor.